kimnewzealand/ai-course/web-api-mvp/changes/001-environment-support.md

 ## Story Details

-> As a DevOps engineer managing multiple deployment environments, I want to manage configuration items separately for development, staging, and production environments, so that I can safely maintain different settings for each environment without accidental cross-contamination.
+> As a DevOps engineer managing multiple deployment environments, I want to manage configuration items separately for development, CI, and production environments, so that I can safely maintain different settings for each environment without accidental cross-contamination.

 ### Notes
 This change adds environment isolation to the configuration management system.
 Currently, all configurations exist in a single global namespace, making it difficult to manage environment-specific settings safely.
 By introducing environment scoping, we enable multiple versions of the same configuration key to coexist, preventing operational errors where production configurations might accidentally be used in development (or vice versa).